How Much Credit Score Help in Approving Commercial Real Estate Loan

 What are Jumbo Loans?

-A Jumbo Loan is a mortgage that exceeds the conforming loan (explained in the following paragraphs) limit.
+A Jumbo Loan is a mortgage lenders that exceeds the conforming loan (explained in the following paragraphs) limit.
 Jumbo loans are not eligible to be guaranteed by Freddie Mac or Fannie Mae.
 Jumbo lenders tend to have higher lending standards and need borrowers to qualify for greater credit scoring requirements.

 It is difficult to predict the exact requirements as it varies significantly from one lender to another, along with other numerous factors like your income, debt, asset-based qualifications, etc.